MPG-SAM 2: Adapting SAM 2 with Mask Priors and Global Context for Referring Video Object Segmentation: Method

-For the object-level fusion, the current frame mask tokens $T_{m}$ first undergo cross-attention with the global video feature $V_g$ from the mask prior generator, followed by an add operation, a layer norm, and a global FFN layer.
-Subsequently, the globally enhanced mask token $T_{mg}$ performs cross-attention with historical mask tokens $T_{mh}$, which are stored in the memory bank with enriched mask information.
-This is followed by an add operation, a layer norm, and a local FFN layer, producing the object token $T_{mgl}$ with both global and historical enhancements.
-The overall process is depicted as follows:
+In the object-level fusion module, the mask tokens of the current frame $T_{m}$ first engage in cross-attention with the global video feature $V_g$ from the mask prior generator.
+After the add \& layer norm operation and a FFN layer, the globally enhanced mask tokens $T_{mg}$ undergo another cross-attention operation with historical mask tokens from the memory bank.
+This process yields the final object tokens $T_{mgl}$ that incorporate both global context and historical information through another round of add \& layer norm operation and a FFN layer.